SammoMichael/CodeChallenge/README.md

 # CodeChallenge-Instructions

- ##  A fullstack app in Django and React with a view for loading CSV files directly into the SQLite3 database.
+ ##  A simple fullstack app in Django and React
+ ### with a Django view for loading CSV files to SQLite3 and React components for data analysis
  * Clone, download and create two terminal shells in root directory
  * in backend/src run 'python manage.py runserver' and check out localhost:8000
  * in frontend/src simply type 'npm start'